-It remains unclear how to use MMD to quantify the realism of a single data point.
-For an image, one might compare features averaged over image patches to the features obtained from patches of a larger dataset, and similar ideas have showed some promise in image quality assessment \citep[e.g.,][]{mittal2013niqe,zhang2015ilniqe}.
-But the limitations of this approach are also clear as not all realistic images will have statistics representative of the entire data distribution.
+It remains unclear how to use MMD to quantify the realism of a single data point without a reference.
+For an image, one might compare features averaged over image patches to the features obtained from patches of a larger dataset of images, and similar ideas have shown promise in image quality assessment \citep[e.g.,][]{mittal2013niqe,zhang2015ilniqe}.
+But the limitations of this approach are also clear as not all realistic images have statistics representative of the entire data distribution.

-A bigger concern perhaps is that the statistical power of MMD is known to drop quickly as the dimensionality of the problem increases \citep{ramdas2015mmd}, suggesting that we might need a very large number of examples if we want to identify defects in reasonably sized images or videos.
+A bigger concern perhaps is that the statistical power of MMD can drop quickly as the dimensionality of the problem increases\footnote{This assumes that the difficulty of the estimation problem remains constant, as measured by the KL divergence between the two distributions being tested.} \citep{ramdas2015mmd}, suggesting that we might need a very large number of examples if we want to identify defects in reasonably sized images or videos.

-The MMD estimator above makes fewer assumptions than is necessary for us.
+The MMD estimator makes fewer assumptions than is necessary for us.
 In particular, it seems reasonable to assume access to $P$ (or a good approximation) both from a conceptual and a practical point of view, given the power of today's generative models.
 By incorporating $P$ into our definition of realism, we can hope to quantify realism more efficiently.
 MMD leaves it to us to choose $\Phi$ and does not provide a clear mechanism for incorporating~$P$.

-\section{Universal critics}
+\section{Universal Critics}

 In this section, we introduce an alternative notion of realism based on concepts from algorithmic information theory (AIT) \citep{lof1966random,chaitin1987,li1997intro}.
 AIT is concerned with whether a given sequence of bits is a \textit{random} sequence of independent coin flips.
 If we can answer this question, then the answer to the more general question of whether $\x$ is an instance of $P$ directly follows, since if we use $P$ to (losslessly) compress $\x$ then the resulting bits should appear random.
 Several notions of randomness have been proposed and studied in AIT.
 Some have been rejected on the basis of flaws, such as von Mises randomness \citep{mises1919}.
 Other notions survived scrutiny and turned out to be equivalent \citep[Chapter 3]{chaitin2001exploring}, namely Martin-Löf randomness \citep{lof1966random}, Solovay randomness \citep{solovay1975}, incompressibility \citep{li1997intro}, and Chaitin randomness \citep{chaitin2001exploring}.
 The fact that multiple authors converged to essentially the same answer should give us hope that there is something fundamental about the concepts they discovered.
 Instead of reviewing the different (equivalent) definitions of randomness, we start with the conclusion relevant for us and then develop a justification for it below.
 In particular, AIT suggests the following measure of randomness to decide whether $\x$ was drawn from a distribution~$P$: